How Long Do Coffee Beans Last? A Guide to Freshness.

 Wondering if your coffee beans are still good?
 Here are signs they may have lost their freshness:

-Bitter or Flat Taste: Stale beans produce a lackluster or overly bitter brew.
+Bitter or Flat Taste: stale beans produce a lacklustre or overly bitter brew

-Mold or Off Odors: If you detect musty or rancid smells, discard the beans immediately.
+Mould or Off Odours: if you detect musty or rancid smells, discard the beans immediately

 Can You Use Expired Coffee Beans?